openhab/openhab-docs/_addons_bindings/zwave/doc/shelly/waveshutter_0_0.md

 The manufacturer defined default value is ```1``` (enable).

 This parameter has the configuration ID ```config_73_1``` and is of type ```INTEGER```.

+### Parameter 74: Up time

+This parameter determines the time it takes for the roller blind to reach the top.
+For modes with positioning, the value is set automatically during calibration, otherwise, it must be set manually.
+1 - 65535 (0.01 - 655.35s, every 0.01s) - movement time
+Values in the range 1 to 65535 may be set.

+The manufacturer defined default value is ```6000```.

+This parameter has the configuration ID ```config_74_2``` and is of type ```INTEGER```.

+### Parameter 75: Down time

+This parameter determines the time it takes for the roller blind to reach the bottom.
+For modes with positioning, the value is set automatically during calibration, otherwise, it must be set manually.
+1 - 65535 (0.01 - 655.35s, every 0.01s) - movement time
+Values in the range 1 to 65535 may be set.

+The manufacturer defined default value is ```6000```.

+This parameter has the configuration ID ```config_75_2``` and is of type ```INTEGER```.

 ### Parameter 76: Motor operation detection